insujang/insujang.github.io/_posts/2020-02-13-programming-kubernetes-crd.md

 you should match the `key` in `json:"key"` with keys in CRD generation your code (both keys in `Properties` and those in `Required`).
 It also must not start with an uppercase, otherwise validation does not work properly.

+> Note that even `command` in `json:"command"` should not start with uppercase, **the Go struct field name should start with uppercase**, so that you can access them in Go :( How confusing...

 ### Test